 3. Process Reengineering

 We continue to do what we do on a daily basis without asking the key questions: Who, What, When, Why, and How.
-Organizations often overlook the bottlenecks within organizations because of either lack visibility or they aren’t able to understand the overall impact.
+Organizations often overlook the bottlenecks within organizations because of either lack of visibility or they aren’t able to understand the overall impact.
 This is the perfect time to review your current state and see how you can best re-engineer to streamline processes across your organization.
 NetSuite vendors don’t completely know your business process, so at times an out-of-the-box solution may not work too well.
 A well-defined process will only enhance the functionality of your new NetSuite system.
-Using process mapping techniques will not only help you achieve fluid process, but it will also help manage change among end users.
-Lastly, it will set a benchmark which will allow you to see the overall value of your NetSuite Implementation.
+Using process mapping techniques will not only help you achieve fluid process, but it will also help manage change among end-users.
+Lastly, it will set a benchmark that will allow you to see the overall value of your NetSuite Implementation.

 It is very important to have small wins and to prioritize your requirements.
 Many organizations try to take on way too much at once and it can create project risks.
 Using a phased approach lets you layer on additional functions after you go live and stabilize.
 Know what impacts your business greatly, which requirement are more important than another to have the system up and running.
 The smaller requirements, or nice to have, can be pushed to another phase.
 Being able to function as a business has to be the first priority.

 5. Data Migration

 You wouldn’t take junk to your new house, would you?
 So why treat your new NetSuite system that way?
 The majority of organizations falsely assume they have good data quality that will not require much cleaning.
 Put aside those assumptions and look at your data on a granular level.
 Take time to remove duplicates and clean up old records.
 You should only bring over what is required.
 Read our resource, Model of a Successful Data Migration, to learn data migration best practices.